Skip to main content

 How do I cancel my online subscription?
 Will TransUnion refund the remaining days of subscription fee?

 If you would like to cancel your online subscription, please login to your online account, access “Support”, select “Service Termination”, and click “You can cancel your monthly subscription anytime by clicking this link…”.
 This will cancel your online account.
-Once your account is cancelled, you will cease to access your Credit Report, Score and Alerts service.
-For assistance or any queries about your account, you can contact our Consumer Services and Operations at (852) 2577 1816 during office hours (Monday to Friday 9:00 AM– 5:30 PM, except public holidays) or via email at contact@transunion.hk.
+Once your account is canceled, you will cease to access your Credit Report, Score and Alerts service.
+For assistance or any queries about your account, you can contact our Consumer Services and Operations at (852) 2577 1816 during office hours (Monday to Friday 9:00 AM– 5:30 PM, except public holidays) or via email at hkcontact@transunion.com.

 Return to top